-The Chief Executive of the Northern Territory Auditor-General's Office is responsible for the content and implementation of this Records Disposal Schedule including the provision of advice and training, and for monitoring compliance.
+The Chief Executive of the Department of the Attorney-General and Justice is responsible for the content and implementation of this Records Disposal Schedule including the provision of advice and training, and for monitoring compliance.

 Authority

 This Records Disposal Schedule is authorised in accordance with S. 136B of the Information Act.